 This document sets forth the policy for review of student grades for the various units, clerkships and electives of the curriculum.
 The assignment of grades for units, clerkships, and electives is an academic function, and is the ultimate responsibility of the chair or director of the appropriate academic unit.
 The Student Progress Committees receives reports of the grades for the units, clerkships, and electives, but is not responsible for the assignment or review of grades for the individual units, clerkships, or electives.

-To begin the formal review process, a student must provide the Unit Coordinator with a written document that outlines the basis for the request.
-Unless there are unusual or compelling circumstances, the written request, along with any supporting documentation, must be filed by the student within 10 working days of the official recording of the final grade.
-The Unit Coordinator(s) will consider the request for review, will consult with appropriate faculty members and/or the Year 1 Director of Doctoring, and will issue a written decision to the student on the request.
-The Unit Coordinator(s) must respond to the request for review within 10 working days of receipt of the formal request for review.
+The student is not required to pursue an informal review, but instead may request a formal review.
+To begin the formal review process, a student must provide the Year One Curriculum Director with a written document that outlines the basis for the request.
+Unless there are unusual or compelling circumstances, the written request, along with any supporting documentation, must be filed by the student within 10 working days of the official recording of the intermediate evaluation.
+The Year One Curriculum Director will consider the request for review, will consult with appropriate faculty members and/or the Year One Doctoring Director, and will issue a written decision to the student on the request.
+The Year One Curriculum Director must respond to the request for review within 10 working days of receipt of the formal request for review.

-Should the student wish to have further review of the Unit Coordinator(s’) decision, a written request for grade review will be submitted to the Year 1 Curriculum Director within 10 working days of the decision of the Unit Coordinator(s).
-The Year 1 Curriculum Director must respond, in writing, to the request for review within 10 working days of receipt of the request for review.
-The decision of the Year 1 Curriculum Director will be submitted as the final grade.
+Should the student wish to have further review of the Year One Curriculum Director’s decision, a written request for evaluation review will be submitted to the Chair of the SPC within 10 working days of the decision of the Year One Curriculum Director.
+The Chair of the SPC must respond, in writing, to the request for review within 10 working days of receipt of the request for review.
+The decision of the Chair of the SPC will be submitted as the final evaluation.

 All students shall be entitled to ask for review of a Unit grade and receive a timely response.
 All Unit faculty members shall be required to substantially comply with the following guidelines.